OnlinePokerSites.net is dedicated to helping players decide which online poker sites to play at for real money.

 - Stakes, Limits, And Rules Formats - We also have sections that detail betting rules and formats, and ratings by stakes and limits.

-- Online Poker Sites (Skins) By Network – many networks and software providers share player pools and banking methods in order to compete with bigger poker sites that own their own proprietary network.
-Value offered to new players can vary on different poker skins on each network, so we rate all poker networks point by point to help players decide which skin to play at.
+- Online Poker Sites (Skins) By Network – Many networks and software providers share player pools and banking methods in order to compete with bigger poker sites that own their own proprietary network.
+Value offered to new players can vary on different poker skins on each network, so we rate all poker networks point by point to help players decide where to play.

-- Rakeback Friendly Sites And Vip Loyalty Programs – not every brand offers rakeback, in fact most don’t anymore.
-Most companies have shifted focus to structured rewards programs that are managed in house.
-In this section we let you know the best rakeback deals.
+- Rakeback Friendly Sites And Vip Loyalty Programs – Not every room offers rakeback; in fact most don’t at all anymore.
+In 2013, a lot of companies have shifted focus to structured rewards programs that are managed in-house.
+In this section we let you know where the best rakeback deals are.
 Not sure what rakeback is?
-I’ll show you how it can turn you from a break even player to a winner overnight.
+We will show you how it can turn you from a break-even player to becoming a winner overnight.
 We also compare these offers with VIP loyalty programs, including detailed signup and payment instructions.

-- Operating Systems - What platform you use to play internet poker matters.
-Most but not all sites are compatible with todays operating systems (Mac, Linux, Ubuntu, Windows, Flash), and a few sites even offer poker games on mobile devices like smart phones and tablets (Droid, Iphone, Ipad, Galaxy, etc).
+- Operating Systems – What platform you use to play Internet poker matters.
+Most, but not all, poker sites are compatible with today’s best operating systems (Mac, Linux, Ubuntu, Windows, Flash), and more online websites are beginning to offer great poker apps and instant-play games on mobile devices like smartphones and tablets (Android, Apple, Blackberry, Windows, etc).

-- Currencies Accepted – tracking every currency, it’s hard to find actual game tables outside of USD, EUR, GBP – but at most online poker rooms it is possible to convert local currency deposits at current exchange rates.
-Sometimes this is a complex issue that can have an impact on the value of your deposit or payout as currency values fluctuate, for the most part we recommend keeping your bankroll in one widely accepted currency.
+- Currencies Accepted – It’s hard sometimes to find online poker sites that offer games outside USD, EUR and GBP – but at most online poker rooms it is possible to convert local currency deposits at current exchange rates.
+Exchanging can have an impact on the value of your deposit or payout, as currency values fluctuate, so for the most part we recommend keeping your bankroll in one widely accepted currency.

 Other Types Of Resources